BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 lead to serious body injury or death or cause environmental or property damage, and you are solely responsible for liability that may arise in connection with any such use.

+####  104\.
+AWS Security Incident Response

+**104.1.** You represent and warrant to AWS that the person requesting any of your AWS accounts to be an AWS Security Incident Response Membership Account or Associated Account (as defined in the AWS Security Incident Response user guides posted on the AWS Site) is authorized to make such requests and procure AWS Security Incident Response services on your behalf and with respect to such AWS accounts.

+**104.2.** AWS and its affiliates will not be liable to you for any damages arising from (a) AWS’s actions taken pursuant to any instructions, requests, or pre-authorizations that you provide or approve, (b) you not following an instruction or recommendation from AWS, (c) your delay or withholding of approval for AWS to take a requested action, or (d) any change by you to your AWS Security Incident Response Membership Account (as defined in the AWS Security Incident Response user guides posted on the AWS Site).

+**104.3.** By enabling alert triaging you agree to grant AWS Security Incident Response permissions to access Amazon GuardDuty and AWS Security Hub to ingest alerts and create suppression rules on your behalf.